When comparing Cabo San Lucas vs Cancun, which do you go for?

 What you should concern yourself with is whether you can drink the water, whether you can swim in certain areas, and the local wildlife such as snakes and scorpions.

-Most visits by foreigners are trouble-free, but for more information on Cabo, visit our page: is Cabo San Lucas Safe?
+Most visits by foreigners are trouble-free, but for more information on Cabo, visit the page: is Cabo San Lucas Safe for more info.

 Is Cabo San Lucas Expensive?